 The MPH Program maintains an updated list of MPH faculty members who are available to serve as MPH thesis supervisors and members of a student's MPH Supervisory Committee.
-Note that the School of Graduate Studies requires all faculty members involved in graduate student supervision be approved by the Program, Office of the Associate Dean of Graduate Studies and School of Graduate Studies in order to supervise MPH students.
+Note that the School of Graduate Studies requires all faculty members involved in graduate student supervision be approved by the Program, the applicant's respective faculty, and the Office of the Associate Dean of Graduate Studies and School of Graduate Studies in order to supervise MPH students.
 MPH supervisors and committee members can be HEI full-time, joint or associate faculty.
 Part-time HEI faculty and faculty outside of HEI can be considered for thesis roles on a case-by-case basis.